 - Double Panel Radiators

 One of the most crucial things to consider when choosing the most efficient radiator is size.
 Having the correct sized radiator for the room you intend to heat will ensure no energy is wasted.

-Larger radiators will often be more efficient.
+Larger radiators, such as our range of taller vertical radiators, will often be more efficient.
 This is because they have a larger surface area to radiate heat, so the water inside them doesn’t need to be as warm as in a smaller radiator to generate the same amount of heat.
 This also means your boiler won’t need to work as hard, so you’ll save money on your heating bills.

 However, it’s important to remember that if your radiator is too large for the room, the high levels of energy required to heat up the large amount of water inside it will likely outweigh what’s needed, which will lead to falls in efficiency.

 When it comes to picking the correct radiator size, we always recommend using our BTU calculator.

 In the UK, electric radiators have a reputation for being inefficient and expensive.
 Much of this misconception comes from traditional fan heaters.
 In fan heaters, a lot of the energy is used to power the fan inside which pushes air into the heating element, so there is a lot of wasted energy.
 Their small size also means they have to use a lot of energy to heat an entire room.